a-rahimi/procams/procams/index.md

 cool it was for too long.
 Had we started with customer safety pain points sooner, we could have honed the marketing, and trimmed Navdy’s original list of features much more quickly and more aggressively.
-This would have given us more time to make Navdy’s focal length longer, its field of view larger, and its body, and most importantly its price tag smaller.
+This would have given us more time to make Navdy’s focal length longer, its field of view larger, shrink ts body, and more importantly, its price tag.
 All of this would have been in the service of helping drivers stay attentive to the road.
 These improvements were relegated to Navdy 2, which was never to be.